Frequently Asked Questions

 This looks like two questions but it is really three and the answers are no, yes, yes.
-No, if you are playing your harp in any reasonably quite place it can readily be heard without a pickup but if you are playing in a place where people are talking there is some background noise than, yes, you are probably better off with a pickup.
+No, if you are playing your harp in any reasonably quiet place it can readily be heard without a pickup but if you are playing in a place where people are talking there is some background noise than, yes, you are probably better off with a pickup.
 This will be true for any harp.
 Trumpets and bagpipes are generally loud, harps are not.
-The final yes is because all of our harps, regardless of being plugged in or not, can still be heard acoustically. for basic information about amplification, click here.
+The final yes is because all of our harps, regardless of being plugged in or not, can still be heard acoustically.
+For basic information about amplification, click here.

 Can I get a discount if I am a harp teacher or store and I am ordering multiple harps?